Answering Chicago’s “Questions to Pose”

 The University of Chicago has produced a list of “Questions to Pose” that parents and community members can use to understand if a financial education program in their school is unbiased and high-quality.
 We answered them all, for anyone who is considering a GiftingSense.org workshop.
 If you would like to discuss any of our answers, please do not hesitate to contact us at firstname.lastname@example.org.

 What specific financial education program is my student using in school?
-Gifting Sense, a mission-driven provider of free workshops (and tools) designed to allow children to experience first-hand that thinking before buying is a powerful and rewarding life skill.
+Gifting Sense, a mission-driven provider of workshops and tools (available at no cost) specifically designed to allow children to experience first-hand how and why thinking before buying is a powerful and rewarding life skill.

 Is there advertising or branding from financial institutions or products on the materials?
 None.

-There is nothing wrong with FinTech, it is efficient, and it can be helpful.
-But today’s parents learned that money was scarce, and that spending came with inherent trade-offs, largely as a result of the physical and visual cues that using cash provided.
+Today’s children are digital payment system natives, who can find themselves making some very fast and seemingly painless shopping decisions.
+There is nothing wrong with digital payment methods or online shopping, both can be super efficient and helpful.
+But today’s parents learned that money was scarce, and that spending came with built-in trade-offs, largely as a result of the physical and visual cues that using cash provided.
 When your pockets were empty, you couldn’t buy anymore.
-Today’s children are digital payment system natives, who can find themselves making some very fast and seemingly painless consumer decisions.

-The problem we are solving is the lack of universal granular instruction on how to spend wisely, that feels relevant to us when our money stories are still being developed, i.e. during childhood and ideally before the end of middle school.
+The problem Gifting Sense solves is the lack of step-by-step instruction on how to spend wisely, that feels relevant to us when our money personalities are still being developed, i.e. during childhood and ideally before the end of Grade 9.

-Instead of having to work to uncover and then perhaps re-engineer a less than productive money story as an adult, why not just create circumstances under which a positive money-story is developed in the first place?
+Instead of having to work to uncover and then perhaps re-engineer less than productive money habits as adults, why not just create circumstances under which we can develop productive money habits in the first place?

 Do the materials encourage the use of a particular financial institution’s or company’s product(s)?
 No.